amr080/docs-template/docs/getting-started/glossary/index.md

 ### DROP / TIN

-In previous iterations of Centrifuge (i.e. Tinlake), DROP was the name of the token representing the senior tranche in a pool, and TIN the token representing the junior tranche in a pool.
-Tranche tokens in pools on Centrifuge Chain can have any name as defined by the issuer.
+In previous iterations of XFT (i.e. Tinlake), DROP was the name of the token representing the senior tranche in a pool, and TIN the token representing the junior tranche in a pool.
+Tranche tokens in pools on XFT Chain can have any name as defined by the issuer.

 ### Epoch

-In Centrifuge's pools, an epoch is a fixed time period where investment and redemption transactions are temporarily locked and then executed at the end based on predefined rules.
+In XFT's pools, an epoch is a fixed time period where investment and redemption transactions are temporarily locked and then executed at the end based on predefined rules.
 This system ensures coordinated and fair handling of funds, allowing for new asset financing while prioritizing investor redemptions.

 ### Issuer

-An entity that offers real-world assets for financing on Centrifuge.
+An entity that offers real-world assets for financing on XFT.
 In many (but not all) cases, an issuer may also be the pool operator and/or the asset originator.

 ### Liquidity Pools

-Centrifuge Liquidity Pools are smart contracts deployed on EVM chains (like Ethereum and its L2 networks) that allow for users to invest in pools on Centrifuge.
-For example, Liquidity Pools deployed on Ethereum allow Ethereum users to invest in a Centrifuge pool without leaving Ethereum.
+XFT Liquidity Pools are smart contracts deployed on EVM chains (like Ethereum and its L2 networks) that allow for users to invest in pools on XFT.
+For example, Liquidity Pools deployed on Ethereum allow Ethereum users to invest in a XFT pool without leaving Ethereum.

 ### NAV (Net Asset Value)